 - Be domiciled in Singapore at the point of the commencement of divorce proceedings OR habitually resident in Singapore for at least 3 years, before the commencement of divorce proceedings; AND

 - Have been married for at least 3 years, unless the party filing for divorce has suffered exceptional hardship or exceptionally unreasonable and cruel behaviour

 The above-mentioned requirements may not be applicable to you if you were married under Muslim law.
 Find out how to get a divorce under Muslim law here instead.

 Next, you must prove that the marriage has irretrievably broken down.
-This is the only legal ground for divorce.
+This is the only legal ground for divorce in Singapore.

 - Adultery: The Defendant has committed adultery and the Plaintiff finds it intolerable to live with the Defendant

 - Unreasonable behaviour: The Defendant has behaved in such a way that the Plaintiff cannot reasonably be expected to live with the Defendant